Optum/runiac/README.md

 #### Step Deployment Types

 Step deployment types facilitate multi-region deployments.
-Gaia will first execute every primary step deployment type in a track.
+Terrascale will first execute every primary step deployment type in a track.
 Assuming successful execution, it will then proceed through each step regional deployment type concurrently across each region.

 ##### Primary